 You’re more likely to make mistakes

 Overwork results in stress and exhaustion.
-This can make it far more difficult for you to do everything in your day to day life.
-You won’t be able to communicate as effectively, your judgement calls will be off, and managing your own emotions will be difficult.
+This can make it far more difficult for you to do everything in your day-to-day life.
+You won’t be able to communicate as effectively, your judgment calls will be off, and managing your own emotions will be difficult.
 Also, depending on the environment you work in, this can ultimately lead to injuries at work.

 You lose sight of the bigger picture

 Have you ever worked on a project so long that you began to obsess over it and forget about everything else related to your role or personal life?
 Many have been there.
 The breaks we take to recharge, eat meals, or spend time with the people we love help us step back from our work and stay mindful of how our work contributes to our goals.

 As a marketer, you’re sought after for your creative ideas, messaging, and content.
 But, this type of work takes a lot of time, energy, and open-mindedness.
 Unfortunately, lack of sleep and stress caused when you overwork yourself can drain your energy, motivation, and your level of creativity.
 If you want to stay fresh and creative, it’s important to limit your work hours, get a good night’s sleep, and take time off when you feel like your mind is being drained of creative thoughts.